gomathishankar28/ms3_meercq/testing.md

    2. **Navigation Bar**

          * Checked to see if the navigation links are highlighted according to the active page.
+         * Checked to see if the navigation links are highlighted with an underline while hovering on them.
          * At the launch, Home link of the nav bar has to be higlighted with a relatively dark background color.
    3. **Home Page**